 You may have trouble pooping after you give birth.
 This is often a side effect of the pain meds you got during delivery.
-If you had an episiotomy, you may also be afraid that pooping will damage your stitches.
+If you had an episiotomy, you may also be afraid that moving your bowels will damage your stitches.

 Or you might have the opposite problem.
 The muscles and tissue in your rectum can be stretched or torn during childbirth, so you could leak gas and poop.
 Hemorrhoids that come out of your anal opening can also make it easier for poop to escape.
 It usually gets better within a few months after delivery.

 Depending on what's causing it, your doctor may prescribe medication to control diarrhea or gas.
 Watch what you eat: Dairy, gluten, or fatty foods and artificial sweeteners can cause diarrhea for some people.
 Kegel exercises, where you tighten your pelvic muscles as if you're stopping your pee mid-stream, can help, too.

 Vaginal delivery stretches out your bladder and can cause nerve and muscle damage for a short time.
 That can make it hard to go to the bathroom even when you feel the urge.

 Try pouring water over your genitals while you're sitting on the toilet to lessen the sting from pee.

 You may also notice that you leak a little every time you cough or laugh.
 This should get better on its own.
 You can speed recovery with Kegel exercises.
-Try tightening your muscles for 5 seconds, 5 times in a row.
-Work up to 10 times in a row, until you're doing at least 3 sets of 10 reps daily.
+Try tightening your muscles for 5 seconds, five times in a row.
+Work up to 10 times in a row, until you're doing at least three sets of 10 reps daily.

 Breast Swelling and Soreness